sgmurphy/wordpress-plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 == Changelog ==
+= 5.2.2 [02/07/2024] =
+* Some links looked like buttons.
+They're now links.
+* Fix sanitization for databases and table prefixes with capital letters.
+* Removed unnecessary FROM clause in the table lookup query.

 = 5.2.1 [02/05/2024] =
 * Add missing nonce on "Optimize DB (1 click)" admin bar link.
 * Remove "Optimize" buttons from Log page.